smocker-dev/smocker/docs/technical-documentation/api.md

 ## Get History

-Retrieve the history of calls made to smoker.
+Retrieve the history of calls made to Smocker.
 For each call, the history entry will contain the **request**, the **response**, and if a matching mock has been found, its **ID**.

 - **Endpoint**: `GET /history`